regunakyle/regunakyle/content/projects.md

 If the domain is unavailable, user can put it on a waitlist.
 The server will query the domain periodically, and notify the user if the domain becomes available.

 Written in Java with Spring Boot.
-Frontend is written with React Router v7.
+Frontend is written with Tanstack Router.

 ### Android Hant-to-Hans Translation Context Menu